bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

      | Community edition     | `bonita-migration-distrib` (Linux) or `bonita-migration-distrib.bat` (Windows)      |
      | Subscription editions | `bonita-migration-distrib-sp` (Linux) or `bonita-migration-distrib-sp.bat` (Windows)|

-1. The script detects the current version of Bonita BPM, and displays a list of the versions that you can migrate to.
+1. The script detects the current version of Bonita, and displays a list of the versions that you can migrate to.
 Specify the version you require.
 The script starts the migration.
 1. As the script runs, it displays messages indicating progress.
 After each migration step, you are asked to confirm whether to